 For the official GS policy on transfer credit, including Advanced Placement exam credit, see the Transfer Credit page.

 Students may transfer up to 60 credits of liberal arts coursework toward their undergraduate degree as long as the grades are C or above and the credits are considered equivalent to those offered at Columbia.
-GS transfers up to six credits of non-liberal arts coursework.
-One semester of English composition will transfer.
-Math courses transfer at the level of pre-calculus and above, as well as statistics.
-Up to 15 credits of non-degree coursework (for students not enrolled in a degree program) will transfer.
-Online courses and independent study will not transfer.
+Online courses taken in or after Spring 2020 are eligible for transfer.

 Although no minimum GPA is required for admission, if a student has recently been enrolled in a college or university, it is expected that he or she will have performed very well (an A average or 3.7 - 3.8 GPA).
 It is important to note, however, that the Admissions Committee also takes into account standardized test scores, the autobiographical essay, recommendations, and high school performance.
 Some applicants may also be asked to interview.

 Once a student has matriculated at Columbia, his or her GPA only includes grades earned at Columbia.
 Therefore, the GPA at graduation will reflect only those grades earned at Columbia.

 High school transcripts, secondary school records, or GED/TASC test results are required from any student with less than 30 earned college course credits.
 Applicants with a GED or TASC and two or more years of high school are required to submit their high school transcripts.